data-forge/data-forge-js/README.md

 	var objects = dataFrame.toValues();

+### Series

+To retreive the data from Series as an array:

+	var values = series.toValues();

 ## Setting an index

-In the previous examples of creating a data-frame, an index was generated with values starting at zero.
+In the previous examples of creating Series and DataFrames no index was specified, so a default zero-based index was generated.

-An index can also be set explicitly when creating a data frame:
+An index can also be set explicitly when creating a Series or DataFrame:

 	var dataFrame = new dataForge.DataFrame({
 			columnNames: <column-names>,